Residential intervention and enforcement policy

 Officers will inform the Housing Options Manager/Senior at the earliest opportunity when there is likelihood of an occupier being displaced from their property because of informal/formal enforcement action related to the Council’s direct/indirect action.
 This is to ensure that the occupier of that property receives appropriate housing advice/action.

-Enforcement action against owner occupiers will be taken on a case-by-case basis where there is a clear risk to public health or safety.
+Enforcement action against owner occupiers will be taken on a case by case basis where there is a clear risk to public health or safety.
 In other circumstances officers may refer owner occupiers to sources of advice and/or funding.

 The Council will otherwise only take action in respect of owner-occupied properties where defects are causing a statutory nuisance to vertically adjoining properties (on different curtilages) i.e., not flats which adjoin horizontally, where there would be shared ownership responsibilities to pay for repairs.